 Please note that you must first apply for sponsorship.
 Once you have received sponsorship approval, you will receive an email at your Columbia account and can return to the website to complete the remaining steps.

-All students participating in a Columbia-Led or Columbia-Approved study abroad program or fellowship receive emergency coverage through International SOS (ISOS).
+All students participating in a Columbia-Led or Columbia-Approved program or fellowship receive emergency coverage through International SOS (ISOS).
 ISOS provides health, safety and security advice as well as world-wide assistance in the event of an emergency.
 Membership in the program will be provided at no charge.
 ISOS services include:

 - pre-trip information on travel health issues